Clontarf Aboriginal College: History

 Between 1936 and 1942, Brother Keaney served a second period as Superior during which he introduced an apprenticeship scheme that provided the boys with trade skills.
 Many buildings were constructed during the period using the boys as labourers.
 It is estimated that 300,000 bricks were laid by the boys for a new chapel which was built and consecrated in 1941 by Archbishop Redmond Prendiville.
 Other tasks done by the boys included roof tiling and carpentry work.
 In 1941 the orphanage was renamed Clontarf Boys' Town and around that time started taking orphans from Britain.

-With the advent of World War II, the Royal Australian Air Force (RAAF) seconded the site as a training school between 1942 and 1945.
+With the advent of World War II, the Royal Australian Air Force seconded the site as a training school between 1942 and 1945.
 The Brothers and the boys moved to new farm schools at Bindoon and Tardun.

 After the war, the Christian Brothers returned with the Sisters of Mercy also using some of the buildings as a convent through to 1966.
 A junior secondary school was also introduced with some boys moving to the nearby Aquinas College to complete their schooling.
-By 1953, the population was 249 and in 1961 it was opened to day pupils and boarders.
+By 1953, the population was 249, and in 1961 it was opened to day pupils and boarders.
 It was renamed to Clontarf School and in 1964 had a peak enrolment of 303 boys.